5 Ways to Handle the Holidays

 “Christmas is a special event, so don’t allow anyone the power to wreck that time.
 Make their presence conditional on their arriving sober before they can come in the house.
 Call the police if you have to.
 Just don’t allow their chaos to affect the family any more than it has to.”

-5. Confront the addiction
+5. Confront the Addiction

-“Part of that is, nobody wants to be in rehab at Christmas,” Carpenter said.
+“Part of that is, nobody wants to be in rehab at Christmas,” Carpenter says.
 “But the other part is they do hit bottom during the holiday season, and this is when the family finally confronts them.”

 Do you need help knowing how to show love without enabling their disease?
 Join Oxford Center therapists Tuesday evenings at 6 p.m. for Family Hope & Healing, a support group offered at our outpatient offices in Oxford, Tupelo and Olive Branch.
 The meetings are free and open to anyone who has a loved one in addiction or recovery, regardless of whether they receive treatment at Oxford Treatment Center.